AdelaideBaron/csv_teams_attendance_collation/README.md

 ### How to use:
 1. Import all seperate attendance files, as seperate CSVs (please double check) into project directory
-2. In list_of_attendance_files (~line 77, main.py) place the path names (copy from content root) of each file in the array within " " , e.g.
+2. In list_of_attendance_files place the path names (copy from content root) of each file in the array within " " , e.g.
 ```
 list_of_attendance_files = ["fileone_path.csv", "filetwo_path.csv"]
 ```